Shesha: Opportunistic In-network Acceleration of Asynchronous Distributed Reinforcement Learning: Shesha

-\textbf{Transmission Control Function.} When workers transmit updates to the PS immediately after generating a fresh update, simultaneous transmissions from a large number of different clusters can cause network congestion~\cite{wang2020domain,chen2023boosting}.
-Olaf workers base the transmission decisions on the network's current status.
-Here, ACKs traversing the accelerator engine retrieve the status of the bottleneck queue as they travel back to the workers.
-Olaf assumes symmetric forward and backward paths as usual if deployed in a ToR switch.
-This mechanism enables the transmission control function at the worker to make informed decisions on when to fetch and transmit a model update based on the latest queue status, helping to avoid congestion and minimize the average AoM.
-Specifically, the worker can keep collecting experience and send model updates while avoiding network congestion.
+\textbf{Transmission Control Function.} In fully asynchronous DRL, workers may transmit updates to the PS immediately after generating a fresh update.
+Without regulation, simultaneous transmissions from many workers across a large number of different clusters can overwhelm shared links and cause congestion~\cite{wang2020domain,chen2023boosting}.
+To prevent this, Shesha workers adapt their transmission rate based on the network conditions.
+ACKs returning from the PS traverse the accelerator engine and are annotated with the current occupancy of the bottleneck queue (Shesha assumes symmetric forward and reverse paths, as is typical when deployed in a ToR switch).
+Hence, the worker-side transmission control accurately infers congestion at the accelerator and makes informed decisions on when to compute and send an update.
+When the queue is busy, workers may continue collecting experience rather than injecting traffic; when the queue is light, they can transmit promptly.
+This closed-loop mechanism helps avoid congestion, reduces packet loss, and minimizes the average AoM.

-\textbf{AoM Formal model and Objective Verification.} Since each cluster can at most possess one model update in the queue, a critical congestion regime arises when the number of clusters exceeds the queue memory size.
-Depending on the update send rate clusters can then influence their share of the bottleneck leading to disparities between clusters in update delivery rates at the PS and hence disparities between cluster AoM.
-Here, Olaf provides a formal model of the AoM that takes the parameters of the transmission control functions to verify whether AoM objectives over multiple clusters are met.
-In \S\ref{sec:formal_verification} we analyze an AoM fairness objective that the per-cluster average AoM over time is not too far from the average AoM over all clusters, which translates to comparable training convergence times.
+\textbf{AoM Formal Model and Objective Verification.} The rate at which each cluster worker transmits updates influences the cluster's share of the bottleneck link.
+If worker transmission-control parameters are not set carefully, it may lead to disparities between clusters in update delivery rates at the PS and hence disparities of cluster AoMs.
+Shesha provides a formal model of the AoM that takes the parameters of the transmission control functions to verify system-wide AoM objectives over clusters. {In \S\ref{sec:formal_verification}, we analyze the worker-side transmission control with the aim of bounding the AoM disparity caused by sharing the network.}